|Date of Report: Monday, 9th April 2018|

 Phone: 082 555 8317

-The boats off Cape Point have taken yellowtail and some good catches of yellowfin tuna
+The boats off Cape Point have taken yellowtail and yellowfin tuna but the catches are down on last year.

 Sunrise over Hermanus lagoon courtesy of Brandon Stonefield